hailstorm75/MySetup/README.md

 My bash on windows vim setup and a couple of scripts.
 If you are having problems installing this set-up feel free to contact me.

 # Installation
+This installation guide assumes your have minimal experience using VIM and the terminal.
+## Settings and scripts
 Before installing please remove your current .vimrc.
 You can do this by applying the following command:
 ```bash
 rm ~/.vimrc